paraspell/xcm-tools/README.md

 //Transfer tokens from Parachain to Parachain Builder(api).from(NODE).to(NODE).currency(CurrencyString||CurrencyID).amount(amount).address(address).build()

-//Transfer tokens from Relay chain to Parachain Builder(api).to(NODE).amount(amount).address(address).build()
+//Transfer tokens from the Relay chain to Parachain Builder(api).to(NODE).amount(amount).address(address).build()

 //Transfer tokens from Parachain to Relay chain